simratk05/topsis_py_package_simrat/README.md

 ` pip install 102203201-simrat`

 # How to use?
-simply write simtopsis on the cli
+Simply write simtopsis on the CLI

 # Input Parameters